aieditor-team/AiEditor/docs/what-is-ai-editor.md

 ## Preface

-In the age of AI, AIGC is booming.
-As a CMS vendor, we are also actively seeking the iterative direction of the next generation of CMS to adapt to the upcoming new era.
-One of the core competencies of the CMS is the ability to edit C (Content), which is embodied through the "editor".
-So for us, the editor is indispensable.
+In the era of AI, AIGC (AI-generated content) is flourishing.
+As a CMS (Content Management System) provider, we are actively seeking the next-generation CMS to adapt to this new era.
+One core capability of CMS is content editing, which is implemented through an "editor."
+Thus, an editor is indispensable for us.

-However, it is unfortunate that many good open source editors such as UEditor, KingEditor, WangEditor, etc., without exception, have stopped or paused updates.
-The reason for this is nothing more than two points:
+Unfortunately, many excellent open-source editors such as UEditor, KingEditor, and WangEditor have either ceased or paused updates.
+This is primarily due to two reasons:

-- Difficult to develop (editor development has always been referred to as the Ancient Crater).
+- the high development difficulty (editor development has long been considered a massive challenge) .
-- Lack of a good business model.
+- the lack of a good business model.

-Recently, I was very emotional to see the news that the authors of WangEditor announced the suspension of updates.
-They have left an indelible mark on the path of open source editors, they are predecessors and role models on this path, salute to the author!
+Recently, WangEditor’s author announced a pause in updates, which deeply moved me.
+Their contributions have left an indelible mark on the path of open-source editors, making them pioneers and role models.
+We salute the author!

 ## Decision

-**Editor** is the cornerstone of almost all text editing applications, in almost all domestic open source editors have stopped updating today, we decided to carry this banner, spend 5 ~ 10 years, to create a AI-oriented next-generation rich text editor, which not only helps us to build our own market barriers, but also a thing that benefits the country and the people.
+Editors are the cornerstone of nearly all text editing applications.
+With almost all domestic open-source editors ceasing updates, we have decided to take up this mantle.
+We plan to spend the next 5 to 10 years developing a next-generation rich text editor aimed at AI.
+This effort will not only help us build market barriers but also benefit society as a whole.

-So, `'Next Generation'` what does the definition look like?
-I think there should be these characteristics:
+So, what defines the "next generation"?
+I believe it should have the following characteristics:

-- 1. Complete and stable data structure and algorithm support
+1. Comprehensive and stable data structures and algorithm support
-- 2. Compatible with Word, WPS, PDF and other formats for import and export
+2. Compatibility with formats such as Word, WPS, and PDF for import and export
-- 3. Perfect teamwork ability
+3. Comprehensive team collaboration capabilities
-- 4. Complete AI assistance capabilities
+4. Comprehensive AI assistance capabilities
-- 5. **The most important thing is** : there is a good business model support
+5. Most importantly: a good business model

-For `Point 1` (perfect and stable data structure and algorithm support), we finally chose the open source ProseMirror as the editor kernel after a lot of technical research, it is designed with a stable data structure, and has a rich algorithm API, and more importantly: it has a good reputation and community, and there are many commercial products that use it as a kernel for secondary development, and have been successful in the market (such as Confluence).
+For the first point (comprehensive and stable data structures and algorithm support), after extensive technical research, we chose the open-source ProseMirror as the editor's core.
+Its stable data structure, rich algorithm API, good reputation, and community support make it a suitable choice.
+Many commercial products using ProseMirror as their core have already achieved market success (e.g., Confluence).

-`In the business model` , we have an already profitable CMS to support and complement each other.
-In the future, we will launch more CMS-related products, so the business model is valid: the more we invest in AiEditor, the more it will feed back to our commercial products, and there is a high probability that AiEditor will not be interrupted.
+Regarding the business model, we have a profitable CMS to support and complement this project.
+In the future, we will launch more CMS-related products, making our business model viable.
+The more we invest in AiEditor, the more it will benefit our commercial products, reducing the likelihood of AiEditor discontinuation.

 ## Open Source

-After a period of development, AiEditor has finally released its first open source version, and it already has the basic features that an editor should have, such as:
+After a period of development, AiEditor has released its first open-source version, featuring basic functionalities expected of an editor.